MultiChain/multichain-explorer/README.md

 Launch the chain to make sure it is running and that the genesis block has been found.
 The node you launch is what the Explorer will connect to.

-    multichaind mychain -daemon -txindex=1
+    multichaind mychain -daemon

-The ````txindex```` parameter is enabled that the node you launch will keep track of all transactions across the network, and not just the transactions for the node's wallet.
-If you prefer, you can set this option in ````multichain.conf````.
+By default the runtime parameter ````txindex```` is enabled so that the node you launch will keep track of all transactions across the network, and not just the transactions for the node's wallet.
+Do not disable this parameter.
 For more infomation about runtime parameters please visit http://www.multichain.com/developers/runtime-parameters/

 Configure MultiChain.conf